-The National Highway and Safety Administration calculates that nearly 28 percent of all car collisions result in pelvic fractures.
-Recent studies suggest that a whopping 15 percent of fatal car accident victims show signs of pelvic fractures, and 85 percent of them died within five hours of the accident as a result of their injuries.
+The National Highway Traffic Safety Administration (NHTSA) calculates that nearly 28 percent of all car collisions result in pelvic fractures.
+Recent studies suggest that 15 percent of fatal car accident victims show signs of pelvic fractures, and 85 percent of them died within five hours of the accident as a result of their injuries.

-Since pelvic fractures are so dangerously prevalent in car accident situations, you need to be able to take proper precautions to protect yourself, your family and your pelvis from potential harm.
-Thankfully, there are a few simple steps you can take to decrease your odds of a fatal pelvic fracture.
+You can't control the actions of other drivers, but you can take steps to protect yourself to some extent.
+Since pelvic fractures are a common result of a catastrophic car accident, you should take proper precautions to protect yourself and your family from potential harm.
+Thankfully, there are a few simple steps you can take to decrease your odds of a fatal pelvic fracture, including the following:

 - Put your seat back.
 The more distance you have between your pelvis and the dashboard, the less likely you are to suffer catastrophic injury.
 Try to maintain at least five inches between your abdomen and the steering column while driving, and at least a two-foot separation with the dashboard when riding as a passenger.

 - Use your seat belt properly.
 Many fractures occur as a result of the victim’s seat belt putting too much pressure and essentially crushing the abdomen and pelvic bone.
 In order to even out the force, make sure you always use the shoulder restraint and keep the lap restraint tightly fitted over your hips, not your abdomen.

 - Sit properly.
 Twisting, slouching, having your feet elevated, or contorting your body during an accident can increase your chances of stress fractures, breaks, and strains.
 Remember to always sit upright, with both feet on the floor.

 Pelvic fractures can be extremely painful and even fatal depending on the severity of the collision and injury.
 Fortunately, you can help prevent these painful injuries by taking these steps and teaching them to your family.